 Discover Turkey, home of Turkish tea

-If you drink a cup of tea with someone you are a neighbor, if you drink a second cup you are a friend and by the third cup you are family.
+If you drink a cup of tea with someone you are a neighbour, if you drink a second cup you are a friend and by the third cup you are family.
 You will be happy starting your day with a hot cup of Turkish tea.

 Unlike in other countries, tea in Turkey is prepared using two pots.
 The tea is steeped in a pot that sets on top of a larger pot of boiling water.
 The vapors aid the steeping process of the tea.
 Tea is generally consumed as hot as possible and in little, tulip shaped glasses called Ince Belli.